HPC and AI disruption.

 The critical nature of data, and the commercial impact of the insights derived from it, may sway some to locate HPC capacity on premises.
 However, this is a major capital investment and an ongoing operational cost that could hurt the commercial viability of AI.
 At the other end of the spectrum, pubic cloud-based AI may be sufficient for small-scale, ad-hoc projects, but neither robust nor scalable enough for mission-critical loads.
 For the majority, locating specialist HPC equipment in a bespoke colocation site offers the best of both worlds.

-Data centre operators have the expertise and experience to create bespoke facilities needed to support HPC equipment.
+Data center operators have the expertise and experience to create bespoke facilities needed to support HPC equipment.
 They already have sufficient power and cooling density, plus the specialist staff to ensure optimum operation.
-The leading data centre designs are not only highly sustainable, but flexible, providing bespoke solutions for HPC, Cloud and enterprise server functions, all interconnected as hybrid solutions.
+The leading data center designs are not only highly sustainable, but flexible, providing bespoke solutions for HPC, Cloud and enterprise server functions, all interconnected as hybrid solutions.
 Managing these resources as operational expenditure, rather than high and risky capex makes AI investments much easier to swallow.

 AI will have a significant impact on virtually every business – but can put significant strain on existing IT resource and on finances.
 Working with an expert partner can help achieve the right balance of risk and reward, investment and return from AI.